-(2) Any member of the pension funds created by these acts who has 1 2 service of the City for a period of time equal to 3 necessary for time service retirement 4 becomes permanently and totally disabled from 5 service shall be entitled to the same rate of pension 6 calculation of the average salary (as defined in Section 121.113 7 (a)) received by the member for the 52 pay periods immediately 8 preceding the time of disability retirement as those members of his 9 pension plan who retire on time service retirement.
-Any member who 10 elects to retire under a disability pension as provided in this 11 Section shall be required to meet the same requirements for a 12 disability pension as are required for any other member of the 13 respective fund requesting a disability retirement.
-The Board shall 14 establish the effective date on which the disability benefit shall 15 commence.
-16 In applying the provisions of this Section, in 121.201 (d)(2) that 17 benefit of a member and a surviving spouse shall be based upon the 18 19 actual years of credited service, subject to the minimum and 20 maximum provisions, rendered by the member.
-21 (4) The Board shall establish the effective date on which the 22 disability benefit shall commence.
-The Board shall, by rule, 23 establish procedures for the examination of applicants for 24 disability retirement, for the conduct of disability retirement 25 hearings, for review of said hearings by a court of competent 26 jurisdiction, and re examination of retirees on disability pension.
-27 event the application for a disability pension is denied 28 application for the same disability cannot 29 filed by the member within six months of the denial.
-30 this Ordinance with five or more years of credited service and otherwise eligible to retire, -deferred retirement benefit of received by the member immediately preceding the date of vesting, credited service prior to the date of vesting, to commence on the date the member would have been eligible to receive minimum time service benefits or be paid a refund of 100 percent of member contributions to the Plan without interest.
-Within 30 days of a member leaving the payroll prior to normal service retirement, the member must make the election in writing to either vest or the refund will be issued automatically.
-Acceptance of the refund of employee contributions constitutes an irrevocable waiver rights to benefits from the Plan. event that the Member retirement benefits becomes deceased prior to surviving spouse and/or children of such Member shall not entitled to a refund of contributions nor shall they be entitled to the payment of survivors benefits otherwise extended to Members who completed the required number of years of service to become eligible for minimum time service benefits.
-(3) Members who are entitled to receive vested retirement benefits are not eligible to qualify for potential enhancements pursuant to the minimum monthly pension provisions of section 121.301. (d) Cost of Living Adjustments. of Living Adjustment (COLA) based benefit amount actually received (exclusive of onetime adjustments) shall be provided for retirees Beginning with the first bi weekly pay period after January 2007, and for the first bi-weekly pay period after each succeeding {00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}24
+(2) Any member of the pension funds created by these acts who has been in the service of the City for a period of time equal to the minimum time necessary for time service retirement or more and becomes permanently and totally disabled from useful and efficient service shall be entitled to the same rate of pension benefit calculation of the average salary (as defined in Section 121.113 (a)) received by the member for the 52 pay periods immediately preceding the time of disability retirement as those members of his pension plan who retire on time service retirement.
+Any member who elects to retire under a disability pension as provided in this Section shall be required to meet the same requirements for a disability pension as are required for any other member of the respective fund requesting a disability retirement.
+The Board shall establish the effective date on which the disability benefit shall commence.

+(3) In applying the provisions of this Section, the adjustment supplement described in 121.201 (d)(2) that is calculated for the benefit of a member and a surviving spouse shall be based upon the actual years of credited service, subject to the minimum and maximum provisions, rendered by the member.

+(4) The Board shall establish the effective date on which the disability benefit shall commence.
+The Board shall, by rule, establish procedures for the examination of applicants for disability retirement, for the conduct of disability retirement hearings, for review of said hearings by a court of competent jurisdiction, and re-examination of retirees on disability pension.
+In the event the application for a disability pension is denied by the Board, a new application for the same disability cannot be filed by the member within six months of the denial.